michaelrutherford/Norgate-Calculator/README.md

 # TODO
 * Improve error handling.
 * Create more functions.
+* Allow non-spaced input.
+* Store input as well as output.

 # COMPILING
 _Before running anything, ensure that Go is installed and your GOPATH is set._